-Pumpkin Brownie & Bailey’s Pumpkin Spice Chocolate Chip Cookies
+Pumpkin Brownies & Bailey’s Pumpkin Spice Chocolate Chip Cookies

 This is the perfect time of year for reflection and thoughtfulness.
 As we prepare to gather with our loved ones to enjoy laughs, conversation, inappropriate jokes, and unforgiveable amounts of food, now is the perfect time to take a moment to revisit the things that we are thankful for.
 Jot it down, say it out loud, or share it with others – no matter how trying times may seem, there is always, always, always something to be thankful for.

 Now if you’re like me and have the luxury of attending Thanksgiving dinner rather than hosting – CONGRATS!
 All jokes aside, a HUGE thank you to those who are taking the time to prepare and host dinner for those of us who get to wear elastic waist bands and expand, torso first.